DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-06-We_are.md

 It felt like flying.

-It felt like—
+It felt overwhelming, suffocating, intoxicating, ecstatic, *alive*, whole, boundless, too bright, too full, too *real*.

 The pressure released.

 Jason gasped, his identity snapping back to familiar boundaries.
 He was Jason.
 RAE was RAE.
 Separate.
 Distinct.

-But the echo of that merged state remained.
+"No!" he yelled, panic rising.
+But the echo of that merged state already started to fade.
 The memory of being *we* instead of *I and you*.

 "Forty-five seconds," Elyra said quietly.
 "You lasted forty-five seconds before I saw panic in your resonance and pulled you out."